isegkos/pwd-canvas-sketch/README.md

 # pwd-canvas-sketch
-This is a simple docker solution to experiment with canvas-sketch in PWD (Play With Docker) without installing node.js and canvas-sketch locally.
+This is a simple docker solution to experiment with canvas-sketch in PWD (Play With Docker) Lab without installing node.js and canvas-sketch locally.

-First, go to PWD lab and start a new session:
+First, go to PWD Lab and start a new session:
 - https://labs.play-with-docker.com/

 Add a new instance and run the following command on the command prompt:
 - git clone https://github.com/isegkos/pwd-canvas-sketch.git
+- cd pwd-canvas-sketch
-- mkdir src
+- mkdir app
 - docker-compose build
 - docker-compose run --rm -p 8888:9966 node sh